alto-wg/draft-alto-pv/others.md

 ## General Multi-Resource Query ##

 Querying multiple ALTO information resources continuously is a general requirement.
-Enabling such a capability, however, must address the general issues like efficiency and consistency.
+Enabling such a capability, however, must address general issues like efficiency and consistency.
 The incremental update extension
 {{RFC8895}} supports submitting multiple queries in a single request, and allows flexible control over the queries.
 However, it does not cover the case introduced in this document where multiple resources are needed for a single request.

-This extension gives an example of using a multipart message to encode two specific ALTO information resources: a filtered cost map or an endpoint cost map, and a property map.
+This extension gives an example of using a multipart message to encode the responses from two specific ALTO information resources: a Filtered Cost Map or an Endpoint Cost Service, and a Property Map.
 By packing multiple resources in a single response, the implication is that servers may proactively push related information resources to clients.

 Thus, it is worth looking into the direction of extending the SSE mechanism as used in the incremental update extension {{RFC8895}}, or upgrading to HTTP/2